isuihko/selolaskuri/README.md

 New refactored version of Selolaskuri!

-10.-17.6.2018 -> Version 2.0.0.3.
+10.-18.6.2018 -> Version 2.0.0.3.
 A lot of code refactoring to make automatic unit testing possible.
 Separated checking of input and calculations (i.e. business logic) from the form.
 Unit tests are now in Selolaskuri.Tests and it makes testing of the  input checking and calculations easy.
-Checked the calculations and usage of temporary variables and cleaned the code a lot.
+Checked the calculations and usage of temporary variables and cleaned and documented the code a lot.

 --